-If the water coming from your faucet is too hot, it is almost always due to a thermostat malfunction.
-The thermostat is allowing the heating element to remain on too long, which heats the water beyond what is safe or comfortable.
-Overheated water can be a hazard as it can scald you in just a few seconds.
-The pressure relief valve could also be malfunctioning.
-The pressure relief valve is in place so that, in the event that the water gets too hot, the water pressure relief valve will open to allow the excess pressure to bleed off.
+If the water coming from your faucet is too hot, it is most likely due to a malfunctioning thermostat on your hot water heater.
+The thermostat is allowing the heating element or burner to remain on too long, heating the water beyond what is safe or comfortable.
+Overheated water can be a serious scald hazard and can indicate bigger problems with your hot water heater; namely, a failed temperature and pressure relief (TPR) valve.

 Testing the Thermostat

 There is a simple test you can perform to test your water heater thermostat: Mark the current temperature setting with a marker, then turn down the temperature on the thermostat.
 Wait a few hours, then check the water temperature at a faucet.
 If the temperature has not cooled down, the thermostat has failed.
 Also, test the TPR valve as recommended by the manufacturer, and replace the valve if it fails the test.

 Another cause of overheating could be due to water that has a high mineral content.
 The minerals can sometimes collect on the heating elements, causing them to corrode and become encrusted.
 When this happens, the heating element begins to work harder and overheat.

 If this situation continues, eventually the element will burn out.
 Elements can be replaced, and the offending sediments can be cleaned out.

 The steps for replacing a bad thermostat are very different for gas and electric water heaters.
 On a gas water heater, you have to replace the entire gas control valve because the thermostat is built into it.

 Changing the gas valve involves several gas connections and is best left to a plumber or heating contractor.
 Also, the control valve may be expensive enough to warrant replacing the entire water heater (especially if it's old) rather than just the valve.